filesender/filesender/docs/v3.0/admin/configuration/index.md

 ### email_from

-* __description:__ <span style="background-color:orange">sets the email From: header to either an explicit value or fills it with the sender's email address as received from the identity service provider in the "mail" attribute.
-Is this the body From:?</span>
+* __description:__ sets the email From: header to either an explicit value, an explicit user name at the domain contained in site_url, or fills it with the sender's email address as received from the identity service provider in the "mail" attribute.
 * __mandatory:__ no
 * __type:__ string or keyword.
-Permissible value for keyword: "sender"
+Permissible value for keyword: "sender", if the value ends in '@' then the domain name is appended.
-* __default:__ -
+* __default:__ no-reply@
 * __available:__ since version 2.0
-* __1.x name:__
-* __comment:__ To be SPF compliant set this to an address like "filesender-bounces@example.org" and use the bounce-handler script to deal with email bounces.
+* __comment:__ The domain name is taken from site_hostname if that is set.
+Otherwise the site_url is parsed and the domain name is taken from the result of parsing that url.
+To be SPF compliant set this to an address like "filesender-bounces@" and use the bounce-handler script to deal with email bounces.

 ### email_from_name